-The Lord May of Oxford OM AC Kt HonFREng FRS
+The Lord May of Oxford Robert May OM AC Kt HonFREng FRS

 Robert May is a theoretical ecologist, promoter of science and political influencer.
 Pioneering a mathematical approach to ecology, Robert established the field of theoretical ecology and developed influential and highly cited theories in population biology.
 He has held several high-profile positions in the UK scientific and political establishments.